eslint/eslint/docs/user-guide/command-line-interface.md

 ### `-c`, `--config`

-This option allows you to specify an alternate configuration file for ESLint (see [Configuring ESLint](configuring) for more).
-By default, ESLint uses its own configuration file located at `conf/eslint.json`.
+This option allows you to specify an additional configuration file for ESLint (see [Configuring ESLint](configuring) for more).

 Example:

     eslint -c ~/my-eslint.json file.js

-This example uses the configuration file at `~/my-eslint.json` instead of the default.
+This example uses the configuration file at `~/my-eslint.json`.

 ### `--env`